shangsuru/blog/content/posts/formal-dnn/index.md

 ![Robustness Property](posts/formal-dnn/images/robustnessproperty.png)

 Which norm we use depends on the type of robustness we want to verify.
-For example, we could use the following two norms:
+For example, we could use the following two norms: The Euclidean norm and the Maximum norm

 ![Norms](posts/formal-dnn/images/norms.png)

-The $l_2$ norm can be understood as the straight line between two images in $\mathcal{R}^n$, while $\l_{\infty}$ is the largest discrepancy between two images.
-If we want to represent the set of all images that are like c, but where each pixel differs by a certain brightness amount, then we can use the $\l_{\infty}$ in the precondition.
-This is because the $l_{\infty}$ captures the maximum discrepancy a pixel in c can withstand.
+The Euclidean norm can be understood as the straight line between two images in $R^n$, while the maximum norm is the largest discrepancy between two images.
+If we want to represent the set of all images that are like c, but where each pixel differs by a certain brightness amount, then we can use the maximum norm in the precondition.
+This is because the maximum norm captures the maximum discrepancy a pixel in c can withstand.

-If we want to represent all images that are like c but there is a small region that has a very different brightness, due to a spurious dot in the image, then we should not use $\l_{\infty}$ norm, because it bounds the brightness difference for all pixels, but not some pixels.
+If we want to represent all images that are like c but there is a small region that has a very different brightness, due to a spurious dot in the image, then we should not use maximum norm, because it bounds the brightness difference for all pixels, but not some pixels.
 The brightness difference that results in the white dot is extreme, from 0 (black) to 1 (white).
-That is why instead we use the $\l_2$ norm.
+That is why instead we use the Euclidean norm.

 # Constraint-Based Verification